 1. Defining Goals, Strategy & Target Audience

 This first step in any SEO campaign is one of the most important stages.
-Without proper planning and research in the first stage, it may affect the results your campaign will yield later.
+Without proper planning and research in the first stage, it may affect the results that your campaign yields later.

 2. Keyword Research

-After you have defined the services and products you wish to target then we need to look at the best keywords to drive traffic to your website for those products and services.
-Keyword research is an essential component of any of our SEO campaigns and is heavily data driven.
+After you have defined the services and products you wish to target, we then need to look at the best keywords to drive traffic to your website for those products and services.
+Keyword research is an essential component of our SEO campaigns and is heavily data-driven.

-We look at terms people search for in Google, review your competitors keywords and look at your historical Google Analytics and Search Console data to review previous trends and identify the most effective geotargeted and general keywords.
+We look at terms people search for in Google, review your competitors’ keywords and look at your historical Google Analytics and Google Search Console data to review previous trends and identify the most effective geotargeted and general keywords.

 3. On-page SEO Implementation